 Here are the most likely questions you'll have to answer.
 However, the officer is free to ask you just about any question.
 You'll increase your chances of being treated with respect by remaining polite and calm.

 Why are you visiting the United States?
-Your answer must match your visa.
+Your answer must match your visa (or the legal requirements for admitting people without a visa).
 If, for example, you have a visitor visa but say that you're coming to find a job, you'll be put on the next flight or bus home.
 Your answer must also show that you don't plan to violate any U.S. laws.

 Where will you be staying?
 The officer wants to know that you have clear plans for what you will be doing in the United States.
 If you have no previously arranged places to stay, the officer might question whether you should be allowed in.